How to File for Workers’ Compensation in South Carolina

 Note: Be careful, an error on this paperwork could damage your workers’ compensation claim.

-Give us a call at 1-866-900-7078 to see if we can help.
-If we take your case, our South Carolina workman’s comp legal team will help guide you through this entire process – from accurately filling out the right forms to presenting your strongest possible case for compensation.
+Call us any day, any time, submit our online form, or chat with an online representative for your free case evaluation by a knowledgeable attorney.
+If we take your case, our South Carolina workman’s comp legal team will help guide you through this entire process – from accurately filling out the right forms to trying to build your strongest possible case for compensation.